Fostering a Rescue Pet

 Why should I foster?

 Fostering can be a wonderful experience for you and your family.
 You can feel good knowing that you have made a positive difference in an animal’s life and are in many cases saving it!
 Fostering can also provide individual attention that helps the animal become more adoptable.
-Foster commitments range from just a couple of days to several months, so you can choose foster options that fit with your lifestyle.
+Foster commitments range from just a couple of days to several months, and we do our best to match the animal to your family.
+You can choose foster options that fit with your lifestyle on our foster application.

 Do I need to have any special training or skills to be foster parent?